 Penn State established its Institute for Non-Lethal Defense Technologies (INLDT) in 1998 to provide academic/ technical research support to the Department of Defense Joint Non-Lethal Weapons Program.
-Established within Penn State's Applied Research Laboratory (ARL), The INLDT is the leading national academic performer for the Department of Defense's Joint Non-Lethal Weapons Program and unique among universities in the depth and breadth of its non-lethal technology expertise.
+Established within Penn State's Applied Research Laboratory (ARL), INLDT is the leading national academic performer for the Department of Defense's Joint Non-Lethal Weapons Program and unique among universities in the depth and breadth of its non-lethal technology expertise.
 The Institute is comprised of Penn State member colleges, departments, organizations and faculty member experts in non-lethal technologies and their collateral effects.
 This resident expertise provides a multidisciplinary approach to non-lethal science and technology development.
-In 2007, and again in 2010, the INLDT successfully competed nation-wide and was designated one of the Department of Justice's technology centers of excellence, specifically the Weapons & Protective Systems Technologies Center (WPSTC)
+In 2007, and again in 2010, INLDT successfully competed nationwide and was designated one of the Department of Justice's technology centers of excellence, specifically the Weapons & Protective Systems Technologies Center (WPSTC).

 The Human Effects Advisory Panel (HEAP)

-This Panel is composed of nationally recognized subject matter experts and is formed at the request of the JNLWD to assess and detail the human effects of non-lethal technologies.
-Over the years, the INLDT has convened dozens of HEAPs.
-Among the topics assessed are the assessment assessed advanced kinetic models (selected thoracic models, head injury models, and head injury criteria), the pulsed energy projectile (PEP), experiment exit criteria, incorporating crowd behavior/dynamics into the Inter-service Non-Lethal Individual Weapons Instructor Course (INIWIC) at JNETC, the Interim Total Body (ITBM) Road Map, the characterization of NLWs, the Area Denial System (ADS), a Riot Control Agent Comparison Study, selected animal models, an assessment of the SAS-035 non-lethal weapon (NLW) Effectiveness Framework.
-The INLDT is continuing to conduct HEAPs, and the related Technical Effectiveness Advisory Panels (TEAPs), for the Joint Non-Lethal Weapons Directorate (JNLWD), in Quantico, Virginia.
+This Panel is composed of nationally recognized subject matter experts and formed at the request of the JNLWD to assess and detail the human effects of non-lethal technologies.
+Over the years, INLDT has convened dozens of HEAPs.
+Among the topics assessed are the assessment assessed advanced kinetic models (selected thoracic models, head injury models, and head injury criteria), pulsed energy projectile (PEP), experiment exit criteria, incorporation of crowd behavior/dynamics into the Inter-service Non-Lethal Individual Weapons Instructor Course (INIWIC) at JNETC, Interim Total Body (ITBM) Road Map, characterization of non-lethal weapons (NLWs), Area Denial System (ADS), Riot Control Agent Comparison Study, selected animal models, and assessment of the SAS-035 NLW Effectiveness Framework.
+INLDT is continuing to conduct HEAPs, and the related Technical Effectiveness Advisory Panels (TEAPs), for the Joint Non-Lethal Weapons Directorate (JNLWD), in Quantico, Virginia.

 Research and Development